cococ0j/ThinkPython-answers/README.md

 Welcome to fork me and help to improve these answers.

-There are also some answers provided by the author, which I added references at the beginning of the code.
+There are also some answers provided by the author, which I added "*" in the heading.

 (My answers were written in Python 3.5, while the author's were in Python 2.7.)